 Following the wall wherever it may lead

-And here we see a place where two snowshoers have recently come stumbling out of the woods to where we now stand, and presumably that was us.
+And here we see a place where two snowshoers have recently come stumbling out of the woods to where we now stand, and likely that was us.

 So now we're following our own track, but we still don't know where it's going.